-Kyoto was the first family vacation we ever took, and one of my personal favorites.
+Kyoto/ Fushimi Inari-Taisha was the first family vacation we ever took, and one of my personal favorites.
 Isaac was only 6 months old but we knew that we only had 2 summers left to really take advantage of living in Japan and to see as much of it as possible.
 So we decided to be spontaneous, booked tickets, and very tiny hotel ( Toms head almost touched the ceiling) and we were off!

 I think another thing that really got me about the beauty of this shrine, was the simplicity of it.
 I mean, it’s literally just wooden posts lined up.
-There is a shrine that is made out of GOLD and it isn’t even as beautiful as the Inari shrine…why is that?
+There is a shrine that is made out of GOLD and it isn’t even as beautiful as the Fushimi Inari-Taisha shrine…why is that?
 I have no clue.

 So each of the torii at Fushimi Inari-Taisha has been donated by a Japanese business.
 The earliest structures were built in 711 on the Inariyama hill in southwestern Kyoto, but the shrine was re-located in 816 on the request of the monk Kūkai.
 The main shrine structure was built in 1499.

 Not only was this shrine incredible to look at, but its rich history is what made it just as beautiful to behold.

-Let me tell you, traveling with a 6-month-old baby is not ideal, actually the least ideal thing possible.
+Let me tell you, traveling with a 6-month-old baby is not ideal.
+Actually, the least ideal thing possible.
 Especially in the middle of summer, outside, & carrying them up against your chest all day long while basically hiking.

-He was small enough to be in a carrier so that meant we were hands-free 95% of the time, we didn’t need to bring extra things like a stroller because we were carrying him, he couldn’t walk therefore he didn’t want to walk.
+He was small enough to be in a carrier so that meant we were hands-free 95% of the time.
+We didn’t need to bring extra things like a stroller because we were carrying him, he couldn’t walk therefore he didn’t want to walk.

 Plus, Japanese people LOVE American babies, so he had a lot of extra attention and love.